TalbotKnighton/trendify/docs/api_and_cli.md

 | assets-make-static        | Makes static assets                                   |
 | assets-make-interactive   | Makes interactive assets                              |

-The `trendify` program also takes the following `make` commands which runs runs the product `make`, `sort`, and `serve` commands as well as generating a JSON file to define a Grafana dashboard.
+The `trendipy` program also takes the following `make` commands which runs runs the product `make`, `sort`, and `serve` commands as well as generating a JSON file to define a Grafana dashboard.

 | Command                   | Action                                                                                    |